maxrjones/2021-reu-matlab-git/intro-version-control.md

     `pwd`

-2. Create a new file and add some notes:
+2. Create a new file:

     `touch git-notes.txt`